 - Using the [STOP TC] button: Play the target device using the device control block.
 Press the [STOP TC] button at the desired stop point.

-Each press of the [STOP TC] button will overwrite - Using the Cueup & Play menu: Use the menu to set the stop point (see page 285). - 9 To set a start delay time, use the Cueup & Play menu (see page 285). - 10 In the numeric keypad control block, press the [STORE] button, turning it on.
+Each press of the [STOP TC] button will overwrite the previous stop point. - Using the Cueup & Play menu: Use the menu to set the stop point (see page 290). - 9 To set a start delay time, use the Cueup & Play menu (see page 290). - 10 In the numeric keypad control block, press the [STORE] button, turning it on. - 11 Enter the number of the register in which you want to save using the numeric keypad buttons.